openstack/manila/doc/source/devref/huawei_nas_driver.rst

   Thick or Thin.
 - `StoragePool` is a name of a storage pool to be used.
 - `WaitInterval` is the interval time of querying the file system status.
-- `Timeout` is the timeout period for wating command execution of a device to complete.
+- `Timeout` is the timeout period for waiting command execution of a device to complete.

 Backend Configuration